Kier73/Generative-Memory/README.md

 # Generative Memory for Python & Rust

 > *"To turn computation into the navigation of massive layered address spaces.
-Replacing the need to scale by byte size, into refining the speed and accuracy of navigation."*
+Replacing scale by byte size, into measuring the speed and accuracy of navigation."*

 Generative Memory is an architecture that aims to optimize computer memory and data storage